Homeownership is an important wealth building platform

 By the way, do not blame the landlord or the investment banks, they are simply doing what they do: optimizing return under a market and legal-based rule set.
-However, individuals should use this stoic informed knowledge to evaluate "doing what you do."
+However, individuals should use this stoic-informed knowledge to evaluate "doing what you do."
 That is, if you are renting, consider buying a home.
-Admittedly, in a seller's market and competing against investment banks, it is more difficult to find the best home buying alternative.
+Admittedly, in a seller's market and competing against investment banks, it is more difficult to find the best home-buying alternative.
 Homeownership success is directly related to your willingness to be adaptable.

 4. The adaptable mindset - home buying in action!

-2. Some have taken the new pandemic work-from-anywhere norms to explore many areas.
+2. Country Music Lifestyle: Some have taken the new pandemic work-from-anywhere norms to explore many areas.
 Some are moving with the seasons to areas that interest them.
 WiFi and mobile technology enable them to work hard.
 Interesting areas (ski, beach, hiking, etc) allow them to play hard.
-If you are currently living in multiple locations, it may be time to buy an investment property. [vii] Buy it in an area you may want to eventually live.
+If you are currently living in multiple locations, it may be time to buy an investment property. [viii] Buy it in an area you may want to eventually live.
 You may need a property manager to handle the rental since you are not always in town.
 While this will reduce the blue or homeownership value, it will still enable you to eliminate the larger orange or renting opportunity cost.
 Eventually, you may wish to live in this home.
 Once you do, this will help you realize the homeownership value.

-3. If you are just entering the workforce, consider a lower-cost city and buying a home with the intent to rent rooms to others.
+3. Friends & Tenants: If you are just entering the workforce, consider a lower-cost city and buying a home with the intent to rent rooms to others.
 Mortgage companies do have programs to include rental income from others for mortgage loan income qualification.
 Most mortgage companies have low down payment mortgages (e.g., FHA-insured loans) for those with income but not as much in savings.
 There are many resources for finding more affordable U.S. housing markets.
 Here is one example from the google search “most affordable us housing markets:” Forbes Article.

 To achieve homeownership, it will help to engage professional advisors.
 Your home buying team may include both: